Quickstart

 The Succinct Prover Network enables seamless proof generation with zero setup, providing instant access to GPU clusters for the lowest latency and cost.

-The Succinct Network uses Secp256k1 keypairs for authentication, similar to Ethereum wallets.
-You may generate a new keypair explicitly for use with the prover network, or use an existing keypair.
-You can do this using Foundry or Metamask.
+The Succinct Network uses Secp256k1 key pairs for authentication, similar to Ethereum wallets.
+You can either generate a new key pair or use an existing one.
+Foundry and Metamask are two easy ways to generate a new key pair.

 - Foundry